dc-mica/gd2/post/css-position.md

 ```
 In the example above, we have one more level of hierarchy with `.box-parent`.
 Because `.box-parent` is positioned, `div.box-2`'s absolute position will be relative to its parent, `.box-parent`.
 If you now move the parent element `.box-parent`, all the children element will move together.
 This is great when you want to move an entire module.
+In other words, if you want to move the whole group of elements, you only need to move the parent, not the individual children elements.

 ## fixed
 To see what `fixed` position does, we will use a different code example.